 A Long Career

 When I started with the company, I was employee number 8.
 The business was housed in a small space in the Fairfax District of Kansas City, Kansas.
-We moved to a new site just a few miles down the road, in 1985.
+We moved to a new site just a few miles down the road in 1985.
 I remember how we rushed to move before we even sealed the floors.
 Our numbers were small in those days, but the company leader had a vision to grow.
 It seemed like we were always shorthanded, but I was happy to accept all of the overtime work available.
 I remember averaging over 80 hours per week for years in a row.

 Unexpected Accolades

 My willingness to go above and beyond helped me advance through the company.
 When the company was purchased at the start of the 2000s, it opened an opportunity for me to move out of production and into the office.
 My “work first” mentality earned me a reputation as hard-nosed, but it was what the company needed to move forward.
-Sometimes I was difficult to work with, but I always kept the end goal of retirement in mind.
+Sometimes I was challenging to work with, but I always kept the end goal of retirement in mind.
 I knew the only person putting money in our household was me, so I was driven to earn as much as possible.
 At one point, I had earned the moniker of “The General”.

 Sweet Surprises

 In 2009, I was offered the position of Estimator.
 Up until that point, there had not been a centralized pricing scheme.
 Here again, my tenacious approach paid off.
 As the company flourished, we all reaped the rewards.
 After 15 more years, I could feel my work time ending.
 I had burned bright for over 42 years, but my passion for the industry was waning.
-Our Changing Lives had already been up and running for almost eight years and I could feel it drawing me to become a full-time blogger.
-Parting after a long career is frightening and exhilarating, at the same time.
-Crystal and I spent a couple of months preparing for retirement, as it is not something to be entered on a whim.
+Our Changing Lives had already been up and running for almost eight years, and I could feel it drawing me to become a full-time blogger.
+Parting after a long career is frightening and exhilarating at the same time.
+Crystal and I spent a couple of months preparing for retirement, as it is not something to be entered into on a whim.

 Parting Pleasantries